-Rib cage pain may be sharp, dull, or achy pain felt at and below the chest and above the navel on either side.
+Rib cage pain may be sharp, dull, or achy and felt at or below the chest or above the navel on either side.
 It may occur after an obvious injury or without explanation.

-Rib cage pain can be caused by anything from pulled muscles to a rib fracture.
-This pain may occur immediately upon injury, or develop slowly over time.
+Rib cage pain can be due to anything from pulled muscles to a rib fracture.
+This pain may occur immediately upon injury or develop slowly over time.
 It can also be a sign of an underlying medical condition, so you should report any instance of unexplainable rib cage pain to your doctor immediately.

 The most common causes of rib cage pain are a pulled muscle or bruised ribs.
-Other causes of rib cage pain are:
+Other causes of pain in the rib cage area are:

 - broken ribs